timonus/TJImageCache/Readme.md

 # TJImageCache
 *Yet another Objective-C image cache.*

-This is a reimagined version of TJImageDatabase, the image caching system I started with NGadget and have used in numerous other Apps including [Wootie](http://j.mp/wootie) and [Avery](http://itunes.apple.com/us/app/avery/id442157573?mt=8).
-It's designed for ease-of-use for the developer and to not bog down the system.
+This is a reimagined version of the image cache I used for NGadget and have used in other apps including [Wootie](http://j.mp/wootie) and [Avery](http://itunes.apple.com/us/app/avery/id442157573?mt=8).
+It's designed for ease-of-use and performance.

 ## Fetching an Image